bmc-compuware/ispw-operations-azure-extension/README.md

 ## Overview

-The BMC ISPW Operations plugin allows Azure DevOps users to execute ISPW operations, such as Generate, Promote, Deploy or Regress on the mainframe.
+The BMC ISPW Operations allows Azure DevOps users to execute ISPW operations, such as Generate, Promote, Deploy or Regress on the mainframe.
 Users can seamlessly integrate the ISPW build process using Azure DevOps.

 ## Prerequisites